quantumlib/ReCirq/docs/fermi_hubbard/index.md

 # Simulation of spin and charge dynamics in the Fermi-Hubbard model

-This module contains an implementation of code to simulate the dynamics of the one-dimensional Fermi-Hubbard model on Google's Quantum Computing Service
+This module contains an implementation of code to simulate the dynamics of the one-dimensional Fermi-Hubbard model on Google's Quantum Computing Service.

 ## Overview